 Workers and job candidates 40 and older, employed or seeking employment with a public or private employer, are protected.
 Workers at private companies with fewer than five employees who don’t contract with the state may have no protection.

-The law protects those 40 and older from age discrimination in all aspects of the employment relationship.
+The law protects people 40 and older from age discrimination in all aspects of the employment relationship.
 Included are prohibitions against the following:

 - Failure to refer individuals for employment based on age, or